jmilkiewicz/PadelEventsBerlin/about.markdown

 However, I noticed that there was a slight disconnect among the various padel clubs in our city.
 Each club would host its own events, but the broader community wasn't always aware of the fantastic tournaments, trainings, and gatherings happening elsewhere.

 ## Idea
-This realization led to the creation of *PadelBerlinEvents* - a dedicated platform designed to bridge the gap between clubs and players.
+This realization led to the creation of *PadelEventsBerlin* - a dedicated platform designed to bridge the gap between clubs and players.
 By breaking the club silos and forming a cross-club group, we can all come together as one vibrant community.

 With this page, my aim is to keep you informed about ALL the fantastic padel events taking place across ANY club in Berlin.
 No matter which club you prefer or are used to, this is a space where we can all unite, share our passion for padel, and celebrate the sport we love.

 ## Events

-*PadelBerlinEvents* is open to all types of events that revolve around padel and enrich the community experience.
-Here's a glimpse of the events *PadelBerlinEvents* is about:
+*PadelEventsBerlin* is open to all types of events that revolve around padel and enrich the community experience.
+Here's a glimpse of the events *PadelEventsBerlin* is about:

 - Tournaments: Whether it's an intense championship or a friendly local tournament, we welcome all events that fuel the competitive spirit of padel.